Edgar-Donk/tkinter.ttk.style/README.md

 --> 4 element name (Style.element_options)
 --> 5 element value (Style.lookup)
 ````
-Each dependancy relies on the information gained from the previous enquiry.
-Once the queries are set up with an interactive
+Each enquiry relies on the information gained from the previous enquiry.
+Once the queries are set up with an interactive session
-session running with Style() you may be able to short circuit one or more steps.
+running with Style() you may be able to short circuit one or more steps.

 Use the button widget as our first example and run the following queries interactively in Python.
 Find the class name:-